antsand/bc_challenge/README.md

 Though the backend takes care of all the logic and HTTP links, the frontend is rendered using Vue.

+The below image shows how Vue is rendered and how the frontend works.
 ![Workflow of the frontend](https://raw.githubusercontent.com/antsand/bc_challenge/master/public/img/bc_challenge_workflow.jpg)